CS506-MS3/ms3-node-backend/README.md

 ## Testing

-Please test APIs using https://www.madisons3.com/api/
+Please test APIs using Postman.

 Download Postman (https://www.getpostman.com/) , then import test collection using file Testing MS3 Backend.postman_collection.json, each test in the collection has included correct api URL, Http Method, and sample request.